Turkish raw silk scarves

 We work with a Turkish artisan that has taken the ancient craft and modernized it for the 21st century - Mehmet hand weaves our 100 % natural silk and cashmere limited edition scarves on his traditional handloom in Istanbul from the fleece of his own goats.
 Thus creating a windproof, warm delight for around your neck.
 Every one of these items is made with 100% natural fibers and supports sustainable design, including fair pay for artisans.

-Use and Care: Gently in a cold washing machine, never in a dryer.
+Use and Care: Gently cold wash, never in a dryer.